RamaLingeswaraRao950/Epicure-Express/README.md

 ***Epicure Express*** is a modern, user-friendly food delivery platform designed to enhance the dining experience for users.
 It provides a seamless interface to browse, order, and manage food deliveries from top restaurants.
 The platform offers a variety of food categories, ensuring there's something for everyone.

 ## Food Categories
-Epicure Express offers a wide variety of food categories to cater to diverse tastes:--
+Epicure Express offers a wide variety of food categories to cater to diverse tastes : --
 - **All**
 - **North-Indian**
 - **South-Indian**